Walkthrough of the String Trim Function

 Exceptions

-There are no exceptions that can come from this function because the input is only char or array of characters.
+There are no exceptions that can come from this function because the input is only a char or array of characters.
 Even if null is passed no exception is thrown.

 When Might This Function Be Used?